kimjetwav/TIGR_PURR/docs/source/getting_started.rst

         module load python/3.6.3-boutiques-0.5.20

-This loads in `Boutiques <https://boutiques.github.io>`_ which is required by the TIGRLAB pipeline system.
+This loads in `Boutiques <https://boutiques.github.io>`_ which is required by TIGR-PURR.

 .. note::